tyzen9/docker-nginx-proxy-manager/README.md

 > `Cloudflare DDNS` requires the hosted domains' DNS records to be managed at Cloudflare.
 If this is not needed, then just comment the service out from the compose.yml file

 ## Getting Started
 Deploy the stack into your Docker environment.
-This can be done any number of ways, to get started quickly log onto your Docker host system, and clone this repository: `git clone https://github.com/tyzen9/docker-nginx-proxy-manager.git`
+This can be done by cloning this repository, by downloading the most recent release, or just by simply copying the content of the `compose.yml` file and `sample.env` above.

 1. Make a copy of `sample.env`, and name it `.env`
 1. Set the configuration options as desired in the `compose.yaml` and `.env` files.